Consumer Law Links

 Other Consumer Links

-Pittsburgh Pro Bono Partnership’s Real Estate Project – NLSA is now making referrals to the Pittsburgh Pro Bono Partnership’s Real Estate Project for clients who need to have a deed transferred to their names from the name of a deceased relative in order to obtain financial assistance or to negotiate with a mortgage company or taxing body.
+Pittsburgh Pro Bono Partnership’s Real Estate Project – NLS is now making referrals to the Pittsburgh Pro Bono Partnership’s Real Estate Project for clients who need to have a deed transferred to their names from the name of a deceased relative in order to obtain financial assistance or to negotiate with a mortgage company or taxing body.
 To determine your eligibility for this program, call our intake number at 412-255-6700.

 Consumer.gov – FTC website covering all things consumer-related